 \subsection{Example of Strategic Accuracy Exceeding Standard Accuracy}

-\paragraph{Claim:} \textit{ In the unrealizable setting, the maximum strategic accuracy can exceed the maximum standard accuracy.}
+\paragraph{Claim:} \emph{ In the unrealizable setting, the maximum strategic accuracy can exceed the maximum standard accuracy.}

-\begin{proof} In the unrealizable setting, the the maximum strategic accuracy can exceed the maximum standard accuracy when strategic movement helps correct the incorrect classification of positive points.
-For example, consider a basic setup where $\alpha=1$, $X= \{ (-1,0), (1,0), (3,0)\}$, $Y=\{0,0,1 \}$, and $H=\{h_1(x)= sign(x_1 +x_2), h_2(x)= sign(x_1 - x_2)\}$.
-In the standard case, both $h_1$ and $h_2$ correctly classify the first and third points, but not the second point.
-However, in the strategic setting, the second point is able to obtain a positive classification under either classifier, so the maximum strategic accuracy is 1. \end{proof}
+\begin{proof} In the unrealizable setting, the maximum strategic accuracy can exceed the maximum standard accuracy when strategic movement helps correct the incorrect classification of positive points.
+For example, consider a basic setup where $\alpha=1$, $X= \{ (-1,0), (2,0), (-3,0)\}$, $Y=\{1,1,-1 \}$, and $H=\{h_1(x)= sign(x_1 +x_2), h_2(x)= sign(x_1 - x_2-1)\}$.
+In the standard case, both $h_1$ and $h_2$ correctly classify the second and third points, but not the first point, so the maximum accuracy is $\frac{2}{3}$.
+However, in the strategic setting, the first point is able to obtain a positive classification under $h_1$ by moving to $(-\frac{1}{3}, \frac{2}{3})$ (and the third point still cannot get a positive prediction), so the maximum strategic accuracy is 1. \end{proof}